voitaraujo/dotfolder/README.md

 zig run src/main.zig -- dev
 ```

-> if you run it from the project root(/dotfiles), you don't have to use the dev flag since its only purpouse it to set the cwd one level down.
+> if you run it from the project root(/dotfiles), you don't have to use the dev flag since its only purpose it to set the cwd one level down.

 The build output is located and /linker/zig-out/bin/ and you can replace the "dotfolder" file at the project root with it.